Arbitration

 The arbitration process is advantageous for numerous reasons, which may include:

-timely access to a neutral binding decision on the dispute;
+timely access to a binding decision to resolve the dispute;

 the ability to work with a neutral party with proven knowledge and skills in the area of dispute;

-to engage in a process where the rules of procedure mutually arrived at between the disputing parties.
+to engage in a process where the rules of procedure are either mutually arrived at by the disputing parties, or by adopting a set of rules created by a reputable organization.

 What are the rules of procedure?

-I am a firm believer in promoting a process that is accessible for all parties, and interested in working with the parties, where practicable, to consider rules of procedure to promote access.
+I am a firm believer in promoting a process that is accessible for all parties, and I am interested in working with the parties, where practicable, to consider rules of procedure to promote access.

 How do I arrive at conclusions that take into account the principles of equity?

 At the conclusion of the process, my role will be to issue a clearly written award with detailed reasons for my decision.
-This award with:
+This award will:

 analyze the facts and evidence presented by the parties;